Powered by MOMENTUMMEDIA

 27 March 2026

-Deborah O’Neill has raised “serious concerns” about alleged misconduct at KPMG including independence breaches and misuse of confidential information following a whistleblower tipoff.
+Deborah O’Neill has raised “serious concerns” about alleged misconduct at KPMG, including breaches of independence and the misuse of confidential information, following a whistleblower tip-off.

 In the Senate on Tuesday (24 March), senator Deborah O’Neill aired allegations of misconduct from a KPMG whistleblower relating to the firm’s audit independence, misuse of confidential information and tender integrity failures.

-O’Neill said the allegations, which concerned major KPMG clients including Lendlease, Westpac and Macquarie, had originated from a former KPMG employee that had approached her following multiple attempts to escalate the matter with KPMG higher-ups and ASIC.
+O’Neill said the allegations, which concerned major KPMG clients including Lendlease, Westpac and Macquarie, had originated from a former KPMG employee who had approached her after multiple attempts to escalate the matter with KPMG senior staff and ASIC.

 “The whistleblower goes on to detail their efforts to escalate their disclosure—which includes KPMG executives, KPMG International, including its global chairman and global general counsel, and eventually ASIC—before making this disclosure to me, a parliamentarian, in the public interest,” O’Neill said.